glentennis/cloudbuild-dbt/readme.md

 https://console.cloud.google.com/cloud-build/repositories/2nd-gen?

+Notes:
-* You may need to enable the GCB API
+- You may need to enable the GCB API

-* More info on how to connect a Github Repo to GCB: https://cloud.google.com/build/docs/repositories?
+- More info on how to connect a Github Repo to GCB: https://cloud.google.com/build/docs/repositories?

 ## 4) Create Triggers